jeremytammik/the_building_coder_blog/a/2061_unittest_viewports.md

 Hello everyone, after some years of development my Test framework for Revit API is released.

 [ricaun.RevitTest](https://www.youtube.com/watch?v=_lsmvQtGftE) is a multi-version `NUnit` testing framework for Revit API.
-It support all releases from Revit 2019 to up to Revit 2025.
+It supports all releases from Revit 2019 up to Revit 2025.

 Features: